-- Surface Runoff Surface runoff is computed using the runoff curve number method (RCN), which was developed by the Soil Conservation Service in 1954.
+- Evapotranspiration Evapotranspiration is like evaporation, except that it applies to the combined effect of evaporation from the land surface and transpiration from growing plants.
+While evaporation is controlled exclusively by climatic factors, evapotranspiration also depends on the type of soil and plants. - Surface Runoff Surface runoff is computed using the runoff curve number method (RCN), which was developed by the Soil Conservation Service in 1954.
 The combination of a hydrologic soil group and a land use and treatment class is a hydrologic soil-cover complex.
-Each combination is assigned a RCN, which is an index to its runoff potential. - Groundwater flow In order to determine the groundwater flow component, one needs to have estimates of transmissivity (T) of the aquifer materials in different areas of the aquifer(s) around the basin.
-Hydraulic conductivity (K) of the soil, or its ability to transmit water, can be can be estimated from T values derived from well records or pump test records of individual wells.
+Each combination is assigned a RCN, which is an index to its runoff potential. - Groundwater flow To determine the groundwater flow component, one needs to have estimates of transmissivity (T) of the aquifer materials in different areas of the aquifer(s) around the basin.
+Hydraulic conductivity (K) of the soil, or its ability to transmit water, can be estimated from T values derived from well records or pump test records of individual wells.